Idle scan

-The idle scan is a TCP port scan method that consists of sending spoofed packets to a computer to find out what services are available.
-This is accomplished by impersonating another computer whose network traffic is very slow or nonexistent (that is, not transmitting or receiving information).
-This could be an idle computer, called a "zombie".
+An idle scan is a TCP port scan method for determining what services are open on a target computer without leaving traces pointing back at oneself.
+This is accomplished by using packet spoofing to impersonate another computer (called a "zombie") so that the target believes it's being accessed by the zombie.
+The target will respond in different ways depending on whether the port is open, which can in turn be detected by querying the zombie.

 Overview

 This action can be done through common software network utilities such as nmap and hping.
 The attack involves sending forged packets to a specific machine target in an effort to find distinct characteristics of another zombie machine.
 The attack is sophisticated because there is no interaction between the attacker computer and the target: the attacker interacts only with the "zombie" computer.

 This exploit functions with two purposes, as a port scanner and a mapper of trusted IP relationships between machines.
 The target system interacts with the "zombie" computer and difference in behavior can be observed using different "zombies" with evidence of different privileges granted by the target to different computers.

 The overall intention behind the idle scan is to "check the port status while remaining completely invisible to the targeted host."